 While testing, we also kept in mind how much our hands could feel the temperature of the liquid through the materials.
 Again, the dual-wall vacuum-insulated ones excelled in holding their heat or chill on the inside without impact to our hands.
 The silicone sleeves on the glass options somewhat insulated our hands, but not as well as the other models.

-The worst way to start a day is to fill up with steaming coffee and proceed to spill it all over the car or table.
+The worst way to start a day is to fill up with steaming coffee and proceed to spill it all over the car, table, or, worse yet, electronics.
 To test this metric, we mixed up some pink lemonade, filled each product and shut its lid firmly, and laid them on their sides and noted how much of the lemonade streamed out.
 All of the options we tested have lids, but some of them have flip lids to close the opening.
 Among the models with an opening in the lid for drinking, the RTIC model prevented spills best in our test, only leaking out a few drops when knocked over on its side.

 To avoid spills on your commute, it's important that your drinking vessel fits in a cupholder.
 We tested each one in multiple cars and trucks to ensure your beverage wouldn't splash all over your lap while on the interstate.
 We also looked at the ability of each model to fit in a camp chair cupholder.
 All but two that we tested were compatible for all of the cup holders.
 The Ello Devon fit well in our camp chair, but was a bit too wide at the base for taking fast turns in a car cup holder.